Mantoine56/gccomponents-react/storybook-improvement-plan.md

 This document tracks the progress of improving the GCDS component documentation in Storybook.

 ## Missing Components (Need New Story Files)
-- [ ] GcdsNavGroup
+- [x] GcdsNavGroup
-- [ ] GcdsSignature
+- [x] GcdsSignature
-- [ ] GcdsTopicMenu
+- [x] GcdsTopicMenu
-- [ ] GcdsVerifyBanner
+- [x] GcdsVerifyBanner
-- [ ] GcdsSrOnly (Note: We have ScreenreaderOnly.stories.tsx which might be related)
+- [x] GcdsSrOnly (Note: We have ScreenreaderOnly.stories.tsx which might be related)
-- [ ] FormLayout (Note: Component not found in GCDS library, may need to be created)
+- [x] FormLayout (Note: Component not found in GCDS library, created as a pattern)
-- [ ] LayoutSection (Note: Component not found in GCDS library, may need to be created)
+- [x] LayoutSection (Note: Component not found in GCDS library, created as a pattern)

 ## Stories That Need Improvement